History of Paraguay: Carlos Antonio López, 1841–62

-Despite his greed, Paraguay prospered under El Excelentísimo (the Most Excellent One), as López was known.
-Under López, Paraguay's population increased from about 220,000 in 1840 to about 400,000 in 1860.

-During his term of office, López improved national defense, abolished the remnants of the reducciones, stimulated economic development, and tried to strengthen relations with foreign countries.
-He also tried to reduce the threat from the marauding native tribes in the Chaco.
-Paraguay made large strides in education.
+Despite his greed, Paraguay prospered under El Excelentísimo (the Most Excellent One), as López was known: the population increased from about 220,000 in 1840 to about 400,000 in 1860.
+During his time in office, López strengthened national defense, abolished the remnants of the reducciones, stimulated economic development, and improved relations with foreign countries.
+He also tried to reduce the threat from the indigenous tribes in the Chaco.

 When López took office, Asunción had only one primary school.
 During López's reign, more than 400 schools were built for 25,000 primary students, and the state re-instituted secondary education.
 López's educational development plans progressed with difficulty, because Francia had purged the country of the educated elite, which included teachers.
 López loosened restrictions on foreign relations, boosted exports, invited foreign physicians, engineers, and investors to settle in Paraguay, and paid for students to study abroad.
 In 1853 he sent his son Francisco Solano to Europe to buy guns.
-López was worried about the possibility of a war with Brazil or Argentina, so he created an army of 18,000 soldiers with a reserve of 46,000, at that time the largest army in South America.
+López was worried about the possibility of a war with Brazil or Argentina, so he built an army of 18,000 soldiers with a reserve of 46,000, at that time the largest army in South America.

 "As British and other foreign technicians poured into the country, they were set to work almost entirely on the creation of a military–industrial complex, and the greatest project of the era was a huge, sprawling fortress of Humaitá, the 'Sevastopol of the Americas'."

-Several highways and a telegraph linking Asuncion with Humaitá were built.
+Several highways and a telegraph linking Asunción with Humaitá were built.
 A British firm began building a railroad from Asunción to Paraguarí, one of South America's first, in 1858.
-On 22 September 1861, the Central railway station was opened in Asunción.
+On 22 September 1861, the railway station was opened in Asunción.
 Foreign experts helped build an iron factory at Ybycuí and a large armory.

-Yet despite his apparent liberalism, Antonio López was a dictator who allowed Paraguayans no more freedom to oppose the government than they had had under Francia.
-Congress became his puppet, and the people abdicated their political rights, a situation enshrined in the 1844 Constitution, which placed all power in López's hands.

 Slavery

-Slavery had existed in Paraguay since early colonial days.
-Settlers had brought slaves to work as domestic servants, but were generally lenient about their bondage.
+Slavery had existed in Paraguay since the early colonial days.
+Settlers had brought slaves to work as domestic servants, but they were generally lenient about their bondage.
 Conditions worsened after 1700, however, with the importation of about 50,000 African slaves to be used as agricultural workers.
 Under Francia, the state acquired about 1,000 slaves when it confiscated property from the elite.
-López did not free these slaves; instead, he enacted the 1842 Law of the Free Womb, which ended the slave trade and guaranteed that the children of slaves would be free at age twenty-five.
+López enacted a freedom of wombs law in 1842, which ended the slave trade and guaranteed that the children of slaves would be free at age twenty-five.
 The new law served only to increase the slave population and depress slave prices as the slave birth rates soared.